unionai/unionai-docs/source/guide/data-plane-setup/data-retention-policy.md

 ## Data categories

-The retention policy system distinguishes three categories of data:
+The retention policy system distinguishes two categories of data:

 1. Workflow execution data::
-    * Task inputs and outputs (that is, primitive type literals, not `FlyteFile`/`FlyteDirectory` data)
+    * Task inputs and outputs (that is, primitive type literals)
-    * `FlyteFile`/`FlyteDirectory` and other large offloaded data objects (like `DataFrame`s) both in their default location in the object store and in any custom `raw-data-prefix` location that may have been specified at execution time
+    * `FlyteFile`/`FlyteDirectory` and other large offloaded data objects (like `DataFrame`s) both in their default locations and in any custom `raw-data-prefix` locations that may have been specified at execution time
     * Flyte `Deck` data.
+    * Artifact data.
     * Internal metadata used by Union.
-2. Fast-registered code when using `union register` or `union run` or `union run --copy-all`
-3. Flyte-plugin metadata (for example, Spark history server data).
+2. Flyte-plugin metadata (for example, Spark history server data).

 Each category of data is stored in a separate Union-managed object store bucket and versioning is enabled on these buckets.
 This means that two separate retention policies can be specified for each data category: one for current versions and one for non-current versions.
-The result is that there are six distinct retention policies to specify (though in most cases you can stick with the defaults, see below).
+The result is that there are four distinct retention policies to specify (though in most cases you can stick with the defaults, see below).

-:::{admonition} Object versions are not the same as Union entity versions The versions discussed here are not related to the versions of workflows, tasks and other Union entities that you see in the Union UI.
+:::{admonition} Object versions are not the same as Union entity versions The versions discussed here are at the object level and are not related to the versions of workflows, tasks and other Union entities that you see in the Union UI.
-Those are implemented at a higher level.
-The versions discussed here at the object store level and do not correspond to the entity versions in the Union UI.
 :::

 ## How policies are specified

-A policy determines how long data in a given category and version-state (current vs. non-current))will be retained in the object store before it is automatically deleted.
+A policy determines how long data in a given category and version-state (current vs. non-current) will be retained in the object store before it is automatically deleted.

 A policy is specified as a time period in days, or `unlimited` (in which case automatic data deletion is disabled for that category and version-state).